-To reduce noise and fill the gaps between sensor observation tracks (at least 3 days are required for a microwave sensor to cover the whole globe), for every soil moisture product, both the daytime and nighttime observations within each 10-day period are combined by data averaging (the relative superiority of daytime and nighttime retrievals is not considered).
-For example, for SMAP, 11% of the global land surface has data for only 5 days or less within a 10-day period.
-Therefore, the temporal resolution of the dataset developed in this study is approximately 10 days, meaning that 3 data records are obtained within a month for days 1~10, 11~20 and from 21 to the last day of that month.
-This format is exactly the same as that of the ASCAT-SWI and many other products developed by the Copernicus Land Monitoring Service (https://land.copernicus.eu).
+To reduce noise and fill the gaps between sensor observation tracks (at least 3 d are required for a microwave sensor to cover the whole globe), for every soil moisture product, both the daytime and nighttime observations within each 10 d period are combined by data averaging (the relative superiority of daytime and nighttime retrievals is not considered).
+For example, for SMAP, 11 % of the global land surface has data for only 5 d or less within a 10 d period.
+Therefore, the temporal resolution of the dataset developed in this study is approximately 10 d, meaning that three data records are obtained within a month for days 1-10, 11-20, and from the